fallowshades/CanvasIntegratedScheduler/README.md

 ## Development credentials

-- gitlab access token for expo: `iE9eNN0K5Wr-jLtT-tFCTwSMX8C0uFMpxBECqvXW`
+- github access token for expo:

 For staging builds: